 The most significant change in solvency calculation is that, under Solvency II, in addition to assets, technical provisions will also be valued at market terms to current value.
 Hence, the value of technical provisions will be particularly dependent on interest rates, and the significance of interest rate risk management will increase.
 Another significant change is the minimum solvency capital requirement based on the company's risk level.
-The company has been monitoring its solvency in accordance with Solvency II in the reporting currently required by the authorities (life insurance companies' proactive solvency test and quantitative impact studies) since the beginning of 2008.
-Extensive projects are underway within the company to develop internal Solvency II models to meet the needs of both risk management and business operations.
 The purpose of market risk management is to secure the company's solvency for the next twelve months with sufficient probability.
 The risk of investment value changes is continuously monitored with a probabilistic model based on historic investment values and the correlation of value changes between different investment classes.
 The risk is monitored by using both long-term average values for volatility and estimated key risk figures from a shorter period of time.